xcart/xcart-docs/_pages/kb_en/products/products/managing_products/adding_products/basic_product_setup.md

     <a id="available-for-sale"></a>

     {% note info %}
     If you disable the **Available for sale** option, the product will become inactive, and store visitors who will attempt to access the page of this product via a direct link will see the 404 "Page not found" error.
-If necessary, you can set redirects for the pages of disabled products using .htacces or the [Redirects Module](https://market.x-cart.com/addons/redirects-by-Nova-Horizons.html "Adding products").
+If necessary, you can set redirects for the pages of disabled products using .htacces or the [Redirects](https://market.x-cart.com/addons/redirects-by-Nova-Horizons.html "Adding products") addon.

-    If you don't want to sell a product any longer but want a product page be still accessible on the storefront, set the product's stock to zero and add "Not available for sale" to the product name, rather than making it inactive.
+    If you do not want to sell a product any longer but want a product page be still accessible on the storefront, set the product's stock to zero and add "Not available for sale" to the product name, rather than making it inactive.
 Make sure the _How to show out of stock products_ option is set to "Show in all the sections" in the **Store setup** -> **Cart & checkout** section of the admin area.
     {% endnote %}

 *   **Call for price**: This field is only available if X-Cart's {% link "Call For Price" ref_3K1pJExV %} addon is active; it enables you to specify that the price and Add to cart button must not be provided for the current product; instead, a message inviting store visitors to call for price should be displayed.